-This chapter will discuss the common questions and concerns about parenting and spinal cord injury, Adaptive equipment, resources and peer networks will be highlighted to make your transition into parenthood smoother.
+This chapter will discuss common questions and concerns about parenting and spinal cord injury, highlighting adaptive equipment, resources and peer support networks to help make your transition into parenthood smoother.

 If I can’t run after my child I’m not a good parent.

 You can be an excellent, loving, and actively involved parent and have an SCI.

 What’s Different Now?